 There will always be a certain level of risk of your TV falling off the wall, so you should only do this if you are prepared to accept the consequences.

-With that in mind, here are eight ways to mount a TV without drilling holes in the wall.
+But, if drilling is not an option, here are eight ways to mount a TV without drilling holes in the wall.

-1. Adhesives for Wall Mounting
+1. Sticky Situation: Making Sense of Adhesives for Wall Mounting